stephanieparra/technical-writing-portfolio/landing-page-guide/README.md

 ##### 2. Generate descriptive alt text for images
 ```
-Suggest alt text for this image: "pink conchas on a white plate with colorful sugar shells"
+"Suggest alt text for this image: 'pink conchas on a white plate with colorful sugar shells'"
 ```

 #### Changes made based on AI suggestions:

 - Updated alt text for all images
-- Verified heading hierarchy (<h1> → <h2>)
+- Verified heading hierarchy
 - Reviewed semantic HTML structure for lists and sections
 - Ensured interactive elements (like the button) are accessible